mmamunkhanx-prog/Telegram-Tasker/replit.md

 ## Recent Changes

 ### December 22, 2025
+- Implemented admin access control with Telegram ID 1991771063 as sole admin
+- Added server-side requireAdmin middleware for all admin API endpoints
+- Admin status is now verified on each login and synced with database
+- Implemented real Telegram Bot API verification for task completion (using TELEGRAM_BOT_TOKEN)
-- Fixed withdrawal rejection logic to properly refund balance using `transaction.type === "withdraw"` instead of relying on frontend payload
+- Fixed withdrawal rejection logic to properly refund balance
-- Fixed deposit approval logic to use `transaction.type === "deposit"` for consistency
+- Fixed deposit approval logic for consistency
-- Migrated from Firebase/in-memory storage to PostgreSQL with Drizzle ORM
+- Migrated from in-memory storage to PostgreSQL with Drizzle ORM
 - Added comprehensive data-testid attributes for testing
-- All e2e tests passing for core functionality